Some things are better left unsaid.

 As you well know, people can say they are sorry until they are blue in the face, but that doesn’t mean that they mean it.
 Unless that someone changes their actions, then you should take their words at face value.
 It really means nothing aide from they want you to forgive them so they won’t feel guilty.

-How to Spot an Insincere Apology
+How to Spot an Insincere Apology From an Ex

 So, now you have a general understanding of why your ex might be apologizing to you, but how do you know if they mean it?
 I mean, the likeliness that their end goal is simply to make themselves feel better is high.